-10.9 A motion or an amendment to a motion raised during debate which if passed would require the expenditure of funds or redirection of resources on works and/or services other than those already provided for in Council's current adopted operational plan must identify the source of funding for the expenditure that is the subject of the motion.
+10.9 A motion or an amendment to a motion raised during debate which if passed would require the expenditure of funds on works and/or services other than those already provided for in Council's current adopted operational plan must identify the source of funding for the expenditure that is the subject of the motion.
 If the motion does not identify a funding source, Council must defer consideration of the matter, pending a report from the Chief Executive Officer on the availability of funds for implementing the motion if adopted.
-Councillors should liaise with the Chief Executive Officer (or appropriate delegate) for assistance in costing Notices of Motion and identifying potential funding sources in sufficient time for it to be considered at the Meeting.